 Tessa called the DAS Legal Helpline and a claim was opened.
 The case was assigned to a lawyer, who sent a demand letter to the property manager.
 Within a week, a cheque was delivered to Tessa’s condo for the full amount of the damages.
 Without a DAS Personal policy, the case would have cost Tessa approximately $800 in legal fees.

 Melinda had worked for her employer for over four years, when her hours were suddenly cut in half.
 Being a busy mother of three, she could not afford to stay at her job for the number of hours now being offered to her.
 Her employer would not address her concerns or offer a severance package.

 Unsure what to do, Melinda called the DAS Legal Helpline and a claim was opened.
 We instructed a lawyer who contacted Melinda’s employer to advise that the situation would be considered a constructive dismissal, and that legal proceedings would commence if the company failed to offer an adequate severance package.
 The employer relented and a suitable severance package was negotiated for Melinda.
 Her DAS Personal policy saved Melinda approximately $1,900 in legal fees.

 Tom was dismissed from a senior position with his employer after three years of service.
 He was offered $40,000 in severance pay, despite a clause in his executive employment contract which guaranteed a higher amount.

 Tom was sure he was entitled to more from his employer, but his concerns were not acknowledged by the company.
-He called DAS and his assigned lawyer negotiated an increase in severance pay to $390,000.
+He called the DAS Legal Helpline and his assigned lawyer negotiated an increase in severance pay to $390,000.
 Without a DAS Personal policy, the case would have cost Tom approximately $15,000 in legal fees.